efeedip/phishGuard/README.md

   * QNB FinansBank
   * DenizBank

-# Privacy Policy for PhishGuard
+# Privacy Policy for PhishShield

 Effective Date: 12.09.2023

 1. Introduction

-Welcome to PhishGuard.
+Welcome to PhishShield.
 We respect your privacy and are committed to protecting your personal information.
 This Privacy Policy is designed to help you understand how we collect, use, disclose, and safeguard your data when you use our Chrome extension.

 2. Information We Collect